Diffusion-based Annealed Boltzmann Generators : benefits, pitfalls and hopes: Introduction

-Although BGs are often benchmarked on molecular systems, we instead focus on controlled yet challenging Gaussian mixture distributions.
-These widely used targets enable systematic comparison under precisely controlled levels of difficulty \citep{Grenioux2025improving, Noble2024learned}, and crucially allow exact computation of the quantities required in idealized setting \ref{item:setting_perfect}.

 For each target family, we select three representative “edge-case” configurations that combine high dimensionality with strong multi-modality, and are therefore particularly challenging.
-For \textit{TwoModes}, we consider: close modes in high dimension ($a=1.0$, $\mathrm{dim}=128$), distant modes in low dimension ($a=10.0$, $\mathrm{dim}=16$), and an intermediate case ($a=5.0$, $\mathrm{dim}=64$).
-For \textit{ManyModes}, we use 16, 32, and 64 modes with dimension fixed to 32.
+For \textit{TwoModes}, we consider: close modes in high dimension ($a=1.0$, $d=128$), distant modes in low dimension ($a=10.0$, $d=16$), and an intermediate case ($a=5.0$, $d=64$).
+For \textit{ManyModes}, we use 4, 16, and 64 modes with dimension fixed to 32.
+In realistic regime \ref{item:setting_practical}, we additionally evaluate the diffusion-based BGs on instances of the ManyWell distribution \citep{noe2019boltzmann,Midgley2023flow}, which exhibit a substantially more challenging, non-Gaussian energy landscape than the preceding Gaussian mixtures.
+We consider dimensions 16, 32, and 64, with further details provided in \Cref{app:target_details}.
 To improve numerical stability and avoid target-specific hyperparameter tuning, all targets are standardized to have zero mean and unit covariance.

-We report Sliced Wasserstein Distance \citep{Bonneel2015sliced} as the primary metric in the main paper; additional metrics and ablations are provided in \Cref{app:bonus_exp}.
+We evaluate sampling quality across all targets using three complementary metrics.
+Our primary metric is the Sliced Wasserstein Distance \citep{Bonneel2015sliced}, denoted Sliced $W_2$, a popular choice that balances statistical accuracy and computational cost, computed between weighted generated and ground-truth samples.
+Following \citet{Grenioux2025improving,Noble2024learned}, we also report a mode-weight estimation metric, which assesses whether generated samples populate target modes in the correct proportions (see \Cref{app:target_details}).
+Finally, we estimate the log-normalization constant $\log \mathcal{Z}$ (equal to $0$ in our setting) to assess annealed sampling methods.
+As sliced $W_2$ is the most comprehensive of the three, the main paper reports only this metric, with the others deferred to \Cref{app:bonus_exp}.

+\paragraph{Code.} All code required to reproduce the experiments and implement the algorithms presented in this paper is publicly available at \url{https://github.com/h2o64/dabg}.

 \paragraph{Notation.} For any measurable space $(\mathrm{X}, \mathcal{X})$, we denote by $\Pmeasure(\mathrm{X})$ the space of probability measures defined on $(\mathrm{X}, \mathcal{X})$.
 Unless specified, if $\mathrm{X}$ is a topological space, then $\mathcal{X}$ is defined as the Borel $\sigma$-field of $\mathrm{X}$.
 For simplicity, we use the same notation to refer both to a probability distribution and its density wrt the Lebesgue measure when it is defined.
 In our paper, $\piprior$ denotes a simple distribution that is easy to sample from (for instance, Gaussian), and is referred to as the ``base'' distribution.
 We denote $\densityGaussian(\mu, \Sigma)$ with $\mu \in \rset^d$ and $\Sigma \in \mathrm{S}_d^{++}$ the multivariate Gaussian distribution with mean $\mu$ and covariance $\Sigma$.
 For any Markov kernel $Q:\mathcal{B}(\rset^d)\times\rset^d \to [0,1]$, we denote its conditional density $q(y | x)=Q(\rmd y, x)/\rmd y$ for any $(x,y)\in \rset^d\times \rset^d$.
 Moreover, for any probability distribution $\mu\in \Pmeasure(\rset^d)$, we denote by $\mu Q\in \Pmeasure(\rset^d)$ the distribution obtained by applying the kernel $Q$ to $\mu$, defined by